hsc-latte/hs32core/docs/FPGA.md

 Just a quick guide, I'm flooded with homework but I'll get this updated before the end of the week.
 I didn't use the iCEcube2 and its been fine.

+Also iCEcube2 require a free license and you'll need a MAC address to get a license.

 FPGA Website [https://www.robot-electronics.co.uk/products/fpga/icewerx.html](https://www.robot-electronics.co.uk/products/fpga/icewerx.html)

 ## FPGA Programmer